 Genesis, much like Gabriel’s own discography, is a tale of several bands performing under the same banner.
 The band began as an imaginative folk-rock group cherishing pastoral images of Britain.
 They then blossomed towards grandiose, theatrical productions.
 With Phil Collins on vocals, Genesis turned into a soft-pop phenomenon.
 Lastly, Genesis turned into a dark prog-rock act again, before the inevitable reunions catering to their pop past.

 Peter Gabriel’s time in the group is arguably the most interesting.
 The band was formed at a prestigious boarding school.
 Gabriel was, initially, their drummer.
 Choosing to abandon their education, the group christened Genesis began making low-key folk-rock music.
 It was a style that was very popular in Britain at the turn of the 1960s, a time when people like Syd Barrett were rightfully considering the wildest, most experimental of what Britain had to offer musically.

 By the 1970s though, the young Peter Brian Gabriel had seized creative control of the group and hurled them fearlessly towards a path of exaggerated theatrics.
 The group’s songs were long.
 (This created competition with bands like the similarly one-word titled Yes or Rush).
 The lyrics talked, and largely ridiculed the British way of life.
 They made concept albums and Gabriel was well-known in the press, much to the chagrin of his bandmates, for his singing, but, especially for wearing eye-catching costumes.

-Unhappy with his bandmates’ criticism and unwilling to relent creative control, Gabriel opted to leave the group and start a solo career.
+Unhappy with his bandmates’ criticism and unwilling to relent in creative control, Peter Gabriel opted to leave the group and start a solo career.
 To his credit, little of solo output resembled Genesis.
 His bandmates, on the other hand, largely rescinded on their prog-rock past and became pop stars.

 Peter Gabriel 1: Car – A perfect response to punk